Knutgro/imt2291-project1-spring2018/README.md

 The web root for this project is `webroot`.
 The `DocumentRoot` directive in Apache HTTPD should be configured to serve files from that directory.

-# Running tests
-Please run tests on a **clean** copy of the database.
-As it stands now, the tests are way too integrated towards the database than what the should be, making them unreliable in certain cases (playlist editing, unsubscriptions...)

 # Prosjektdeltakere #
 Simen Lybekk\
 Philip Nyblom\